swe0121/swe-portfolio/README.md

 just a portfolio i made. don’t expect anything good, it’s kinda eh right now but hey it works.

+this was actually for a school activity, but i ended up changing pretty much everything and didn’t really follow the given template. just went with my own ideas and made it look how i wanted instead.

 might add more stuff or update it sometime, somewhere, somehow. idk we’ll see.

 also yeah, everything is in one `index.html` because i’m kinda lazy to deal with separate files and fix stuff when something breaks.